-Posted on Saturday October 12th, 2019 @ 12:59am by Commander Franklin Johnson & Major Phoebe Graydon & Lieutenant Freya Mannerheim & Lieutenant Karn Karn & Lieutenant J'Loni Mo'Bri Daughter House L'Keth & Lieutenant Nealey Brinsley & Lieutenant Hibiki Zh'kallas & Lieutenant Canaan Serine & Lieutenant JG Sydney Allen & Commodore Gregory Paladin & Lieutenant Neteri "Ikran" Shannon & Ensign Samantha Evans, Trainee
+Posted on Saturday October 12th, 2019 @ 12:59am by Captain Franklin Johnson & Major Phoebe Graydon & Lieutenant Commander Freya Mannerheim & Lieutenant Commander Karn Karn & Lieutenant J'Loni Mo'Bri Daughter House L'Keth & Lieutenant Nealey Brinsley & Lieutenant Hibiki Zh'kallas & Lieutenant Commander Canaan Serine & Lieutenant JG Sydney Allen & Commodore Gregory Paladin & Lieutenant Commander Neteri "Ikran" Shannon & Ensign Samantha Evans, Trainee

 Edited on on Saturday October 12th, 2019 @ 4:40pm

 Today was the day that the Poseidon would fly into the reaches of space once again.
 Following the successful conclusion of the warp core test - and the interesting detours that it had taken - the Chief Engineer on board the starbase had given the Miranda-class a clean bill of health.
 The crew was given a days rest following this, and now they were to be prepared early in the ship's morning for the first shakedown cruise of the old destroyer in over a year.
 Anticipation had welled inside Commander Franklin Johnson, who stood on the empty bridge overlooking the hums and tunes of instruments as the old girl signaled her capacity for life.
 He rubbed his hand along the handrail behind the Captain's chair, looking forward toward the viewscreen into the space dock beyond.